Elieren/Kernel-C/README.md

 * [X] Multitasking.

+* [X] Create terminal.

+* [ ] Implement a basic file system.

 * [ ] Make the terminal a separate application rather than part of the kernel.

-* [ ] Implement a basic file system.

 ## Build and Run